-Having netted 15 goals already this campaign, the Netherlands international has wasted no time in making his mark at Old Trafford and his manager has not only hailed the striker's own performances but also the way in which his presence has forced the rest of the team's marksmen to raise their own games.
+Having netted 15 goals already this campaign, the Netherlands international has wasted no time in making his mark at Old Trafford, and his manager has not only hailed Van Persie’s own performances but also lauded how his presence has forced the rest of the club's strikers to raise their own games.

 “The attacking aspect of our game has definitely improved [since Van Persie joined] and of course he has weighed in with 14 goals [before the 3-1 win over Sunderland] so far," the veteran manager told Yahoo!
 Sport.

-Sir Alex noted the similarities between Van Persie's arrival at the club and that of Eric Cantona in 1992, noting how neither player required any time to adapt to their new surroundings.
+Sir Alex went on to comment on the similarities between Van Persie's arrival at the club and that of Eric Cantona in 1992, noting how neither player required any time to adapt to their new surroundings.

 "He has got a similar profile to Eric in terms of age and maturity," the 70-year-old added.
 "He had a great spell at Arsenal so there is no issue with him needing to settle into the Premier League.